sgagliano/GeneBurden/README.md

 For more information refer to SAIGE on GitHub: https://github.com/weizhouUMICH/SAIGE and the publication Zhou _et al._ Nature Genetics 50, 1335–1341 (2018)

+###### Notes on input data
+This script supports VCF.gz and BCF formats (both need to be indexed).
+If your input file is in SAV format, convert to BCF using `sav2bcf.sh`